Rokasl/CS408_project/report/source/14_chapter_7.md

 top level functions and contains built in semantics for addition and subtraction.
-All these features combined offer close to full development package, thus almost any current Frank program could be compiled by the new compiler and successfully executed by the abstract machine in the browser.
+All these features combined offer close to full development package, thus almost any current Frank program could be compiled by the new compiler and successfully executed by the abstract machine in a browser.

-Quick example of how the compiler and abstract machine work together and how user may use it.
+Quick example of how the compiler and abstract machine would work together and how user may use it.
 User is able to execute Frank programs in four steps.
 First step is to write a program in Frank with file ending of ".fk", such as: